Television licensing in the United Kingdom: TV Licensing letters and telephone calls

 Three basic tones of voice are used in TV Licensing letters: "Customer Service", "Collections" and "Enforcement".
 According to the BBC: "Customer service is the brand experience we create for customers who are currently licensed, unknowingly unlicensed or who don't need a licence", whereas "Collections is the brand experience we create for those customers whose television licence has expired and whom TV Licensing wants to motivate to renew."
 Finally, the enforcement tone is used for households who have been unlicensed for a longer period.
 This period is not specified in freely available documents but TV Licensing suggests it could be used, for example, for the third and fourth renewal reminder.
 Each of these 'tones' involves letters with a different colour palette.
 For example, green is used in 'Customer Service' letters and red may be used in 'Collections' and 'Enforcement' letters.
 In all cases, the vocabulary and format used in the letters is strictly defined.

 If a business or household is not obliged to have a television licence then TV Licensing will request written confirmation of this, though no such information is required to be given in law.

 According to the BBC, it is not possible to opt out of receiving TVL mailings since they 'are not advertising or marketing material'.
 Similarly, householders who do not have a licence cannot exclude themselves from unsolicited calls from TV Licensing by registering with the Telephone Preference Service.

 In 2014, a householder invoiced TV Licensing £40 as a 'processing fee' for 'opening, reading and filing' a TV Licensing letter.
 Because TV Licensing did not pay the charge, the householder took the claim to the County Court, eventually obtaining a default judgment and receiving the fee plus other costs incurred.

-In the lead up to Christmas 2024, TV licensing sent out a letter stating that TV licensing would be sending out enforcement staff on Christmas Day.
+In the lead up to Christmas 2024, TV Licensing sent out a letter stating that they would be sending out enforcement staff on Christmas Day.